ucrparlay/PASGAL/README.md

 Xiaojun Dong, Letong Wang, Yan Gu, and Yihan Sun.
 2023.
 Provably Fast and Space-Efficient Parallel Biconnectivity.
 In ACM Symposium on Principles and Practice of Parallel Programming (PPOPP).
 52–65.

 <a id="3">[3]</a>
 Letong Wang, Xiaojun Dong, Yan Gu, and Yihan Sun.
 2023.
 Parallel Strong Connectivity Based on Faster Reachability.
-In ACM SIGMOD International Conference on Management of Data (SIGMOD).
+ACM SIGMOD International Conference on Management of Data (SIGMOD) 1, 2 (2023), 1–29.